pdxdave/Beej-Django-Setup-Notes/README.md

 ```

 ### Create an app
 Again, this inside of the project.
 The app is called notes.
-Make sure you're inside of the djorg folder.
-That's your project folder.
+Make sure you're in the root folder.
+This does not go inside the djorg folder.
 ```
 django-admin startapp notes
 ```